 Changing familes and the gender revolution (FAMGEN)

-The project has a strong international profile and we apply an analytical approach where the family formation process involves different components: (A) union formation, (B) couple specialization, and (C) childbearing.
-This novel approach takes into account that the family formation process contains several components that influence each other: who enters unions and who partner with whom influence couple specialization and the relative economic position of men and women, which in turn influence childbearing, which may very well in return influence couple specialization.
+The project had a strong international profile and we applied an analytical approach where the family formation process involves different components: (A) union formation, (B) couple specialization, and (C) childbearing.
+This novel approach took into account that the family formation process contains several components that influence each other: who enters unions and who partner with whom influence couple specialization and the relative economic position of men and women, which in turn influence childbearing, which may very well in return influence couple specialization.

-Register data will be used for the in-depth analyses of Norway, while survey data will be used for the comparative analyses.
+Register data were used for the in-depth analyses of Norway, while survey data were used for the comparative analyses.

 |Ragni Hege Kitterød Research Professor||Dr. polit.||+47 950 50 firstname.lastname@example.org|